samsonjaw/RC4/README.md

 1. Select Operation Mode:
 Enter 0 for encryption.
 Enter 1 for decryption.
 2. Input Format (for encryption only):
 Enter 0 if your plaintext is in byte storage (typical one byte per character storage).
 Enter 1 if your plaintext is in Base64 encoded format.
-3.Input Plaintext or Ciphertext:
+3. Input Plaintext or Ciphertext:
 For encryption, enter the plaintext as instructed.
 For decryption, enter the Base64 encoded ciphertext.
-4.Input the Key:
+4. Input the Key:
 Enter a key that will be used for both encryption and decryption.
 The key is treated as byte storage.
-5.Output
+5. Output
 For encryption, the program outputs the ciphertext in Base64 encoding.
 For decryption, the program outputs the decrypted plaintext in both regular and Base64 encoded formats.

 ### Example